harmony-one/bounties/docs/guideline.md

 ### 1.1 Purpose of Bounties

 * We can use external developers with coding experience and skill sets.
-* Give out fortune to make larger impact in developer (Gitcoin) community.
+* Give out rewards to make larger impact in developer (Gitcoin, etc.) community.
 * To show the fact that we are technical, product focused, and decentralized.

 ### 1.2 Catagories of Bounties